hackergrrl/p2p-faq/README.md

 say, then, that many distributed systems take cues from p2p systems in order to scale properly.
 As a good example, Skype was built by the same engineers who built Kazaa, and Skype internally used p2p distribution in order to alleviate the load from any single node, and to save costs.
+Bittorrent also thrives in situations where there are a high number of peers.

+Like centralized systems, performance will suffer if the load is not distributed.
+A torrent file with only one seed and thousands of leechers would struggle to initially share to the first wave of peers.
+Unlike a centralized system though, once that first wave of peers downloads a copy, the bandwidth for that torrent data to be served grows exponentially.

 ## If websites are hosted on p2p, what happens when no peers are online?